Damien Leone: Legal issues

-In October 2025, nearly ten years after the film's release, actress Catherine Corcoran, who appeared in the first Terrifier film, filed a federal lawsuit against Leone and producer Phil Falcone claiming both producers shortchanged her on promised residuals for the film and used her on-screen nudity without her consent.
-A lawyer for Leone and Falcone said, “Damien and Phil deny the claims in the complaint and will vigorously defend this lawsuit.”
+In October 2025, actress Catherine Corcoran, who appeared in the first Terrifier film, filed a federal lawsuit against Leone and producer Phil Falcone.
+The complaint alleged shortchanging on promised residuals and the use of on-screen nudity without consent.
+A lawyer representing Leone and Falcone stated that they "deny the claims in the complaint and will vigorously defend this lawsuit."